Windsooon/cherry/README.md

     fare for anyone other than a fellow scientist, but in this instance, nothing could be further from the truth.')

 The return `res` is a Classify object has two built-in method. `get_probability()` will return an array contains the probability of each category.
 The order of the return array depend on category name, in this case would be 0, 1, 2, 3, 4.
-We can see that there is 99.63% (9.96313288e-01) this review will be classify as 4 point.
+We can see that there is 99.63% (9.96313288e-01) this review is rated 4 point.

     # The probability of this review had been rating as 4 points is 99.6%
 	>>> res.get_probability()